moacdieh/The-Programmer-s-Guide-to-the-Galaxy/README.md

 A simple single player survival style space shooter game

 Phase 2 (Current)
-A single player survival game with different monsters and add-on weapons such as shield and stronger laser.
+A single player survival game with different monsters and add-on weapons such as shields and stronger lasers.

 Phase 3
 Add highscore system with ability to share to social media.